Day 0 - Travel

 The next morning we rode the bus into Florence.
 Our bus driver is quite a guy.
 He was so good looking that when some female cops stopped him he smiled and flirted and told them that we were not coming in but going out.
 They let us go - we were going in.
 This time, if I remember, he dropped us off in some illegal spot.
 Our guide took us to the front of the Duomo.
 A spectacular church with an external baptistery.
 The baptistery had copies of the famous gold doors by Ghilberti.
 We didn't go in.
 Most guide books advise not to go in unless you have time.
 At one time you couldn't enter a church unless you were baptized, that's why the baptistery was not in the church.
 We walked past the oldest building in Florence which is now part of a hotel.
 We entered the Academy of Arts where the real David by Michelangelo is on display.
 We saw several sculptures by Michelangelo before moving on to the David.
 After a bit of a lecture we were allowed to look at the David as much as we wanted.
 It is all it's cracked up to be.
 It's still the tallest free standing marble statue ever made.
 To think it was done about the time Columbus was discovering America!
 We then proceeded to the Plaza della Signoria where the David had stood until sometime in the eighteen hundreds.
 There are several large, famous and important sculptures here.
 You would recognize them.
 A copy of the David is here in its original location.
 Peg has a spectacular picture of it.

-Our bus took us back to Monte Montecatini.
+Our bus took us back to Montecatini.
 We had a group dinner at our nice hotel.

 The next morning we started back to Rome.
 However Sienna was not too far off the path so we stopped there for a couple hours.
 Quite a nice old city.
 They have a deadly horse race there twice a year.
-They were preparing the Plaza del Campo for the race.
+They were preparing the Plaza del Campo for the race so it was closed.
 We visited the Duomo.
 Possibly the ugliest church I've ever seen.
 It's done with black and white horizontal stripes.
 The front is ok but inside is ugly!
 The streets were narrow, the gelato good and the famous tower spectacular.

 The next morning we got up at 5:45 so we could be among the first groups to enter the Vatican museum and The Sistine Chapel.
 We were first in line.
 We were taken through the museum which is beautiful and full of art stuff - tapestries, paintings, sculptures and probably more.
 You could easily spend a month here.
 Then on to the Sistine Chapel.
 We were the second group in.
 It is as fantastic as advertised.
 After about a half hour lecture we were given about a half hour to hang around.
 I took a couple illegal pictures.
 This needs several visits, you can't grasp it in one.
 We then went into St. Peters.
 It's huge!
 Very high quality art here including Michelangelo's Pieta.
 Unfortunately the Pieta is behind a plastic wall and you can't get close.
 That, of course, is because some idiot hit it with a hammer and broke some things off.
 St. Peter's square is large and beautiful.
 It will hold up to 150,000 people.
 We hung around the square and had lunch.
 I sort of goofed up the lunch order so we got too much and paid too much.
 Mostly greasy roach coach food.
 Deb remembers it as great sandwiches and pizza.
 I have a great picture of us having lunch with St. Peter's in the background.
 Fantastic.